What Is a Victimless Crime?

 - Public nudity

-Many people in the U.S. still consider some of these victimless offenses to be wrong or immoral.
-It is much the same in other countries, where it also seems clear that politicians create these laws to criminalize behavior without real consideration of justice or whether anyone was being harmed.
+Many people in the U.S. still consider some of these victimless offenses to be wrong, immoral, or gateways to larger crimes or delinquency, like decriminalization or legal recreational drug use devolving into drug abuse or substance abuse becoming problems for casual drug users.
+This war on drugs is much the same in other countries.
 In other countries, it may be a criminal offense to:

 - Drink alcohol